AllThatIsTheCase/AllThatIsTheCase.github.io/mit.md

 ## How can I fix references that had problems formatting special characters?

 Not even the standard BibTeX exporter from Zotero makes these entirely basic mistakes anymore, so I have no idea why this is still up there.
-Still, there *are* some LaTeX constructs that Zotero does not export well.
+Still, there *are* some LaTeX constructs that Zotero does not export well (although not the ones that the MIT page points out -- mostly very esoteric math symbols).
 Better BibTeX however does, and if you ever find an exception, I very much welcome [bug reports](https://github.com/retorquere/zotero-better-bibtex/issues) so I can get that corrected.
 I haven't had bug reports like these in ages though.
 Better BibTeX has quite comprehensive coverage when it comes to translating references to correct BibTeX.

 ## How can I make an organization name display correctly?

 It doesn't look like the MIT librarians have ever used Zotero.
 You can toggle author fields in Zotero between two-part and single-part names by clicking the icon to the right of the author name.
 Single-part author names are written out properly quoted automatically.
 This is not something you need or want to by hand.
+You don't even need Better BibTeX for this, or BibTeX at all for all that matter -- single-part names (which are approriate for institutions or authors which are only ever referred to by a single name, such as Aristotle) is just supported functionality of Zotero even if you use the Word/OpenOffice plugins.
+To add insult to injury, the unnecesary "fix" proposed by the MIT librarians, to be performed manually *every time* you export your references, is actually not a fix at all but a source of problems in its own right -- see the next point.

 ## How can I override BibTeX capitalization conventions?